Celldex vaccine improves long-term brain cancer survival in study

-New data from a midstage trial show that Celldex Therapeutics Inc's (CLDX.O) experimental brain cancer vaccine, combined with standard therapy, continues to improve chances of survival for patients with recurrent cancer.
+Nov 20 New data from a midstage trial show that Celldex Therapeutics Inc's experimental brain cancer vaccine, combined with standard therapy, continues to improve chances of survival for patients with recurrent cancer.

-The therapy, designed to enlist the body's immune system to fight glioblastoma multiforme (GBM), showed that 25 percent of patients given Celldex's Rintega along with Roche Holding AG's ROG.VX Avastin were alive after two years, compared with no survivors in the group of patients given only Avastin.
+The vaccine, designed to enlist the body's immune system to fight glioblastoma multiforme (GBM), showed that 25 percent of patients given Celldex's Rintega along with Roche Holding AG's Avastin were alive after two years, compared with no survivors in the group of patients given only Avastin.

 Results from the 73-patient trial were presented on Friday at the Annual Scientific Meeting of the Society for Neuro-Oncology.